New York for First-Timers: The Top Things to Do

 A fairly easy walk from Times Square will take you to Rockefeller Center, a New York City landmark that includes 30 Rockefeller Plaza (NBC Studios), Radio City Music Hall, and more.

-In addition to some great shopping and dining, you can take a guided tour of Rockefeller Center, go to the Top of the Rock Observation Deck, skate at the Rink (reopening in October 2019), and more.
+In addition to some great shopping and dining, you can take a guided tour of Rockefeller Center, go to the Top of the Rock Observation Deck, skate at the Rink (during the fall/winter season), and more.

 If you’re feeling snackish, I recommend stopping at Magnolia Bakery for something yummy.